 When it comes to taking out a Critical Illness policy, Legal & General are one of many insurers you should consider.
 As you can see, they offer an impressive level of children’s cover.
 But people who aren’t parents may find a more suitable provider elsewhere.
 It all depends on your own unique needs.

 On top of that, Critical Illness Insurance can be complicated.
 Each provider has different approaches to risk and their own definitions of critical conditions.
-So, having an expert on your side can make all the difference.
+So, having a specialist on your side can make all the difference.

 As a completely independent and impartial consultancy, we’ll research the whole of the market for you.
-Our friendly team will make an expert recommendation to suit your personal needs.
+Our friendly team will make a specialist recommendation to suit your personal needs.